-Wavelength (nm) 290 310 330 350 370 390 430 470 510 Transmittance (%) ~2 ~15 ~37 ~64 ~80 ~88 ~95 ~97 ~98 At least 10% light trans mittance at 310 1 nm
+Wavelength (nm) 290 310 330 350 370 390 430 470 510 Transmittance (%) ~2 ~15 ~37 ~64 ~80 ~88 ~95 ~97 ~98 At least 10% light transmittance at 310 nm

-5. Where a fatty food simulant specified in paragraph 4 is used in migration testing and the result of that test shows that a plastic material or article does not comply with any migration limit specified in regulation 9 or the Annexes, verification that the plastic material or article does not comply with the specified migration shall be carried out by testing that material or article using olive oil if such testing is technically feasible, and if such testing is not technically feasible the plastic material or article shall be deemed not to comply with the specified migration limit.
+5. Where a fatty food simulant specified in paragraph 4 is used in migration testing and the result of that test shows that a plastic material or article does not comply with any migration limit specified in regulation 9 or the Annexes, verification that the plastic material or article does not comply with the specified migration must be carried out by testing that material or article using olive oil if such testing is technically feasible, and if such testing is not technically feasible the plastic material or article is to be deemed not to comply with the specified migration limit.